In the realm of full-size SUVs, the Ford Expedition stands tall as a dependable workhorse. But not all model years are created equal.

 Ready to uncover your ideal Expedition?

-Let’s plunge in and explore the highs and lows of this legendary SUV’s journey through the years.
+Let’s plunge in and explore the highs and lows of this iconic SUV’s journey through the years.

 Table of ContentsShow